Superek1993/vol3-violet/README.md

+This is the version of Split Guru app forked by **Mikołaj** on 2/09/2018.

 # Split Guru - NCC 3rd edition 2018

 Hello from Violet team.
 We are: **Tomek**, **Kuba**, **Mikołaj**, **Thu** and our **super cool coaches** from Netguru Code College.